cose-wg/cose-spec/draft-schaad-cose.md

 To make it easier to read, this uses CBOR's diagnostic notation rather than a binary dump.

 This example uses HMAC with SHA-256 for the digest algorithm.
-There are three different key manangment techniques applied:
+There are three different key management techniques applied:

-* An ephemeral static ECDH key agrement operation using AES-128 key wrap on the digest key.
+* An ephemeral static ECDH key agreement operation using AES-128 key wrap on the digest key.

 * Key transport using RSA-OAEP with SHA-256 for the hash and the mfg function operations.